-We are pioneering the field of molecular cytology by developing molecular diagnostics that yield clinically actionable genomic information from cytology samples.
+We are pioneering the field of molecular cytology by developing molecular diagnostics that yield clinically actionable genomic information from cytolog samples.
 Molecular cytology combines the screening benefits of a minimally invasive cytology sample with genomic information to inform disease diagnosis or treatment decisions pre-operatively.
-We focular on diseases in which a large number of patients undergo invasive and costly diagnostic procedures that could be avoided with a more accurate diagnosis from a cytology sample taken prior to surgery.
-Positioning our test as an alternative to an invasive procedure allows us to efficiently validate the accuracy of our diagnostic test t comparing our test results to those obtained using the more invasive approach.
-Armed with clinical data that supports the use of molecular cytology in lieu of a more invasive or cost procedure, we believe we are well-positioned to support clinical studies that demonstrate how our products change the standard of care, improve patient outcomes and reduce costs.
+We focus on diseases in which a large number of patients undergo invasive and costly diagnostic procedures th could be avoided with a more accurate diagnosis from a cytology sample taken prior to surgery.
+Positioning our test as an alternative to an invasive procedure allow us to efficiently validate the accuracy of our diagnostic test by comparing our test results to those obtained using the more invasive approach.
+Armed with clinical da that supports the use of molecular cytology in lieu of a more invasive or costly procedure, we believe we are well-positioned to support clinical studies th demonstrate how our products change the standard of care, improve patient outcomes and reduce costs.

-In contrast to molecular diagnostics developed for surgical tissue, we have developed the expertise to solve many of the technical challenges associated with generating analytical valid and clinically relevant genomic information from smaller, heterogeneous cytology samples.
-To this end, we use a whole-genome approach for gene selection and proprieta machine-learning algorithms with statistical methods to identify the genomic signature that achieves the desired performance.
+In contrast to molecular diagnostics developed for surgical tissue, we have developed the expertise to solve many of the technical challenges associated wi generating analytically valid and clinically relevant genomic information from smaller, heterogeneous cytology samples.
+To this end, we use a whole-genom approach for gene selection and proprietary machine-learning algorithms with statistical methods to identify the genomic signature that achieves the desire performance.

 Afirma is our first laboratory-developed commercial solution based on our molecular cytology platform.
-We drive physician adoption and retention by marketing Afirma as the centerpiece of a comprehensive solution for improved disease diagnosis, which allows our offering to seamlessly integrate into a physician's practice workflow.
-We offer Afirma physicians as a turnkey solution that combines cytopathology for every patient with our molecular diagnostic test when cytopathology yields ambiguous results.
-Our solution includes complete patient report that helps guide decision making.
-By integrating disparate diagnostic procedures into one comprehensive offering, we can simplify and improve the diagnost process for physicians and their patients while optimizing utilization of our molecular diagnostics to maximize clinical benefits and cost savings.
-We intend to duplicate this model wis solutions we develop for other diseases.
+We drive physician adoption and retention by marketir Afirma as the centerpiece of a comprehensive solution for improved disease diagnosis, which allows our offering to seamlessly integrate into a physician's practic workflow.
+We offer Afirma to physicians as a turnkey solution that combines cytopathology for every patient with our molecular diagnostic test when cytopathology yields ambiguous results.
+Our solution includes a complete patient report that helps guide decision making.
+By integrating disparate diagnostic procedures into or comprehensive offering, we can simplify and improve the diagnostic process for physicians and their patients while optimizing utilization of our molecular diagnostic to maximize clinical benefits and cost savings.
+We intend to duplicate this model with solutions we develop for other diseases.

 Our capabilities in managed care and claims adjudication are essential to our success in obtaining positive coverage decisions and reimbursement.
-Our integrated team combine expertise in advocating for positive coverage decisions with specific insights into what tactical steps will maximize reimbursement from each payer.
-As a result, we have developed detailed knowledge of the intricacies of specific payer practices and requirements, which informs our strategy across disease selection, clinical study design, marketing and sales.
+Our integrate team combines expertise in advocating for positive coverage decisions with specific insights into what tactical steps will maximize reimbursement from each payer.
+A a result, we have developed detailed knowledge of the intricacies of specific payer practices and requirements, which informs our strategy across disease selection clinical study design, marketing and sales.